 “So in 1965 my mum and dad book a holiday to the Isle of Wight; my mum’s pregnant with me.
 Dad gets a bit wary and writes to the hotel saying that we’re coloured and would it cause any problems as they don’t want to travel all that way, what with my mum’s condition, to be turned away.

 The hotel writes back cancelling the reservation.
 This time, I’m just rocking up.
-I’m bringing my own house and my own cups.
-You’re welcome to come help me build my shack and take tea with me, but I’m coming whether you like it or not.’
+I’m bringing my own house and my own teacups.
+You’re welcome to come help me build my shack and take tea with me, but I’m coming whether you like it or not.”

 – Sonia Hughes

-This outdoor interactive installation is artist Sonia Hughes’ attempt to claim space.
-To test the limits of her and our hospitality.
-A bid to be a post-racial, global citizen.
+This outdoor live installation is artist Sonia Hughes’ attempt to claim space, to make a declaration of freedom, to un-write that letter.
 Setting herself up in the City of London and the Royal Docks she’ll build a temporary dwelling.
-We can watch, take part, have a chat with her.
-From far away London looks like a shiny glittering ball of diversity.
+We can help or witness.
+From far away London looks like a shiny glittering melting pot.
 Let’s see shall we?

 Free and unticketed

-Commissioned by LIFT, SPILL Festival and Jerwood Arts in partnership with Arctic Arts Festival (Norway), SPRING Performing Arts Festival (Netherlands) and ILT Festival (Denmark).
-Supported by City of London as part of their Believe!
-Faith, Freedom (and Football) season, the Royal Docks team and LIFT’s Membership Programme.
+Commissioned by LIFT, SPILL Festival, and Jerwood Arts in partnership with Royal Docks Team, City of London Corporation, Festspillene I Nord-Norge (Norway), SPRING Performing Arts Festival (Netherlands) and ILT Festival (Denmark).